-As a managing director of a market research company, I’m naturally very interested in survey software and selecting the best for my clients and the business.
+As a Founder and Director of a CRM and Insight company, I’m naturally very interested in survey software and selecting the best for my clients and the business.
 I’ve been using SurveyGizmo for four years and I’m very happy with the system.

 This is my user review as at August 2014: